These surgeries include removing any apical cyst, abscess, or granuloma and IV sedation.

 An apicoectomy may be needed when an infection develops or won’t go away after root canal treatment or retreatment.

-Root canals can be very complex, with many tiny branches off the main canal.
+Root canals can be very complex, with many tiny nerve and vessel branches off the main canal.
 Sometimes, even after root canal treatment, infected tissue can remain in these branches.
 This infected tissue can possibly prevent healing or cause re-infection later.
 In an apicoectomy, the root tip, or apex, is removed along with the infected tissue.